Rail transport in South Sudan

 South Sudan does not have an extensive rail system.
-The current rail infrastructure, which was constructed between 1959–1962, and was left over from the previous Sudan government, is in a serious state of disrepair.
+The current rail infrastructure, which was constructed between 1959 and 1962, and was left over from the previous Sudan government, is in a serious state of disrepair.
 It consists of a 248 km narrow-gauge, single-track line that connects Babonosa (Sudan) with the city of Wau in South Sudan.
 The line was left in poor condition after the Second Sudanese Civil War after several parts of it were mined; the line was fully rehabilitated with United Nations funds.

 History

 Construction and downturn

 The Sudan Railways network underwent its final spurt of railway construction in the 1950s.
 It included an extension of the western line to Nyala (1959) in Darfur Province and of a southwesterly branch to Wau (1961), southern Sudan's second largest city, located in the province of Bahr el Ghazal.
 This essentially completed the Sudan Railways network, which in 1990, amounted to a total of about 4800 route km.
 The line from Babanosa to Wau was built between 1959 and 1961, by Rahul Khanna.

-Sources in the Sudan suggested that construction of a new southern extension railway would begin in January 2006, with an estimated cost of $USD 2 billion.
+Sources in the Sudan suggested that construction of a new southern extension railway would begin in January 2006, with an estimated cost of US$2 billion.
 Costello Garang, outgoing Sudanese People's Liberation Movement/Army Commissioner for International Co-operation is quoted by the East African Standard (Nairobi) saying that the necessary "crucial financial deal" has been concluded.
 A line was to be built from the present railhead, Waw, first south-eastwards to Juba (about 500 km), hence eastwards via Torit to the Kenyan border near Kapoeta (a further 250 km).
 This would be known as the Sudan-East Africa Railway, the intention being to extend eventually by way of Lokichoggio and Rongai to join the main Kampala-Mombasa route "pending a decision from the Kenyan authorities."
 It was envisaged that the project would be undertaken by Thormaehlen Holdings of Germany.
-According to Garang, who was to head the New Sudan Foundation as President and Chief Executive, a line would be constructed in the first instance from Juba southwards along the White Nile to connect with the Ugandan system at Pakwach, about 150 km, where freight will be transshipped, as Uganda uses the gauge unlike Sudan's gauge.
+According to Garang, who was to head the New Sudan Foundation as president and Chief Executive, a line would be constructed in the first instance from Juba southwards along the White Nile to connect with the Ugandan system at Pakwach, about 150 km, where freight will be transshipped, as Uganda uses the gauge unlike Sudan's gauge.

 During the continuing of the civil war in the south (1983–2005), the bridge at Aweil was destroyed in the 1980s and left Wau without rail access for over 20 years.
 Military trains went as far as Aweil accompanied by large numbers of troops and militia, causing great disruption to civilians and humanitarian aid organisations along the railway line.
 The line to Wau was fully rehabilitated with United Nations funds and later reopened in 2010.